 Get lost at the Mall of America -- still the largest in the country

 Make fun of it all you want (and we do,) but the MOA has more than 500 stores that attract tourists and locals alike.
-Where else can you find five roller coasters, four Caribous, a giant LEGO robot, and a Chapel of Love all under one roof?
+Where else can you find five roller coasters, two Caribous, a giant LEGO robot, and a Chapel of Love all under one roof?
 The people-watching alone is reason enough to go, and the more people you bring with you, the more likely it is someone will remember where the car is parked.

 Explore the best of our arts district at Art-A-Whirl